 You may experience all or only a few symptoms

 Sometimes, people have flu-like symptoms before the rash.
 Some people get a rash first, followed by other symptoms.
 Others only experience a rash.
-Click here for more information on symptoms and examples of monkeypox rashes.
+Click here for more information on symptoms and examples of mpox rashes.

 Risk Factors

-- Had skin-to-skin contact with someone in a social network experiencing monkeypox activity, this includes men who have sex with men who meet partners through an online website, digital application (“app”), or social event (e.g., a bar or party)
+- Had skin-to-skin contact with someone in a social network experiencing mpox activity, this includes men who have sex with men who meet partners through an online website, digital application (“app”), or social event (e.g., a bar or party)

-- Traveled outside the US to a country with confirmed cases of monkeypox or where monkeypox activity has been ongoing
+- Traveled outside the US to a country with confirmed cases of mpox or where mpox activity has been ongoing

 - Had contact with a dead or live wild animal or exotic pet that exists only in Africa or used a product derived from such animals (e.g., game meat, creams, lotions, powders, etc.)